michaelpropp18/universal_store/README.md

 Follow steps 7 - 9 in the windows set-up instructions to build.

 **Installation of Actual Application**

 Our app has not been launched to the app store yet since doing so requires a $100 apple development membership and approval from Apple.

 Once the Universal Store app is on the app store, a client can install searching for "Universal Store" in the app store search window, selecting the Universal Store app, and then clicking the download button.

+To install a developer version on your physical phone, follow the instructions in https://flutter.dev/docs/get-started/install/macos or https://flutter.dev/docs/get-started/install/windows

 **Run Instructions**